 MAN 3240.
 Organizational Behavior.
 This course is a study of individual and group behavior in organizations.
 Students will develop an understanding of how organizations can be managed more effectively.
 Course content includes motivation, group dynamics, conflict resolution, goal setting and rewards, job design, work stress, power/politics, and organizational change and development.
-Prerequisite: MAN 3025 or consent of the Dean.
 3 semester hours credit.
 [A]